University of the Philippines Diliman

-The University of the Philippines Diliman (UPD; Unibersidad ng Pilipinas Diliman), also referred to as UP Diliman, is a public research university located in Diliman, Quezon City, Philippines.
-It was established on February 12, 1949, to house the central administration of the University of the Philippines System, the national university of the Philippines.
+The University of the Philippines Diliman (also known as UP Diliman or UPD; Unibersidad ng Pilipinas Diliman) is a public research university located in Diliman, Quezon City, Philippines, and the flagship constituent university of the University of the Philippines (UP) System.
+Established in 1949 after most academic functions transferred from the Manila campus, it served as the main campus until the UP System was formed in 1972.

-As a member of the University of the Philippines System, it is the fourth oldest and is the largest constituent campus in terms of the number of degree-granting academic units, student population, faculty, and library resources.
-There are 27 degree-granting units on campus, accounting for 26,349 students of which, 17,117 are undergraduates.
-UP Diliman had a complement of 1,620 regular faculty in 2023, of whom 499 have doctoral degrees.
+UP Diliman is the largest constituent campus in terms of the number of degree-granting academic units (27), student population (26,349, including 17,117 undergraduates), faculty (1,620, including 499 with doctoral degrees), and library resources.
+UP Diliman offers academic programs in 247 major fields, with 70 programs at the undergraduate level, 109 programs at the master's level, and 68 programs at the doctoral level.

-In addition to the units in the main campus, UP Diliman has extension programs in Angeles City, Pampanga (the Clark Freeport Zone area) and Olongapo, Zambales, as well as a marine laboratory in Bolinao, Pangasinan under the Marine Science Institute, and a satellite campus at Bonifacio Global City, Taguig.
+In addition to the units on the main campus, UP Diliman has extension programs in Angeles City; Pampanga (the Clark Freeport Zone area); Olongapo in Zambales; a marine laboratory in Bolinao, Pangasinan under the Marine Science Institute; and a satellite campus at Bonifacio Global City, Taguig.
 The UP Diliman campus is also the site of the country's National Science Complex.
-UP Diliman offers academic programs in 247 major fields.
-There are 70 programs at the undergraduate level, 109 programs at the master's level and 68 at the doctoral level.